 If the complaint, or part of it, is about inadequate service a practitioner or firm has provided you, the time limit is:

-- Within 1 year after the date on which you were last provided with a service in connection with the specific piece of legal work you are complaining about
+- Otherwise, within 1 year after the date on which you were last provided with a service in connection with the specific piece of legal work you are complaining about

 If the complaint, or part of it, is about inadequate service a practitioner or firm has provided someone else (what we call a third party complaint), the time limit is:

-- Within 1 year after the specific act or omission you are complaining about occurring
+- Otherwise, within 1 year after the specific act or omission you are complaining about occurring

 If the complaint, or part of it, is about the conduct of the practitioner or the practitioner being convicted, the time limit is:

-- Within 1 year after the occurrence of the alleged conduct you are complaining about or the date of the conviction occurring
+- Otherwise, within 1 year after the occurrence of the alleged conduct you are complaining about or the date of the conviction occurring

 When checking the time limits, we don’t include any time you were excusably unaware of the alleged conduct or inadequate professional services